-The Scot is presenting the BBC's Open Championship highlights this year
+The Scot is presenting the BBC's highlights of the 2019 Masters this year

 Who Is Eilidh Barbour?

 Scottish presenter Eilidh Barbour is the lead anchor for the BBC’s golf coverage… but who is she?

 She presents different sports up and down the country as well as global sporting events such as this year’s coverage of the Winter Olympics in South Korea, and also past major football tournaments that include Euro 2016 and the Women’s World Cup 2015.

 Barbour has worked for both BT Sport and the BBC on football and has recently signed with Sky Sports for a year to replace Hayley McQueen who is on maternity leave.

 Barbour was also anchor for the BBC’s golf coverage at the Masters last year as well the BMW PGA Championship, Open Championship, Women’s British Open and Ryder Cup.
 She will also host coverage of highlights of the 2019 Masters tournament.

 During the Winter Olympics she got to work alongside her hero, Hazel Irvine, who she actually wrote to as a teenager sharing her admiration for her.

 She replaced her idol as lead anchor for the Masters two years ago after Hazel stepped down from the role as BBC golf lead following 25 years in the position.

 Eilidh said this to the Scottish Daily Record after taking over the role from the highly regarded presenter, “She was brilliant showing me how she did that role because it was different from what I have done in the past.